-115 NOW, THEREFORE, BE IT RESOLVED by the P Port Commission of the Port of Seattle as 116 follows: 117 118 SECTION 1.
-Resolution No. 3725 is hereby amended as s follows: 119 120 A. In Section 1.D., strike "and locality" and i 121 contracts under a PLA with projected construction la ibor costs at or above \$5 million, the Port 122 123 shall establish Priority Hire goals.
-124 B. In Section II.C.2., strike "locality hiring and" a nd in Section II insert the following: D. For 125 contracts under a PLA with projected construction la 126 shall establish Priority Hire goals.
-127 128 C. In Section III.B.2., strike "locality hiring and" a 129 For contracts under a PLA with projected construction on labor costs at or above \$5 million, the 130 Port shall establish Priority Hire goals.
-131 132 SECTION 2.
-A Priority Hire Policy Directive is hereby es etablished as shown in Exhibit A attached 133 SECTION 2.
-A PHONEY TIME POINTY DIRECTIVE IS HEREBY ES stabilistied as shown in Exhibit A, attached.
-134 SECTION 3.
-The Policy Directive contained in Exhibit A and attached to this resolution shall be 135 labeled and catalogued as appropriate, together with other Commission Policy Directives, and 136 shall be made readily available for use by Port staff and members of the public as a governance 137 document of the Port of Seattle.
-138 139 ADORTED has the Deut Commission of the Deut of Cont tla at a dulu maticad massica the mat hald 140 141 ADOPTED by the Port Commission of the Port of Seat this day of, 2017, and duly authent • 142 the Commissioners voting in favor thereof and the seal · · · · · · · · · · · · · · · · · · · 143 the commissioners voting in lavor thereof and the seal of the commission.
-144 145 Tom Albro 146 Stephanie Bowman 147 John Creighton 148 Fred Felleman 149 Courtney Gregoire
+115 NOW, THEREFORE, BE IT RESOLVED by the Port Commission of the Port of Seattle as

+116 follows:

+117

+118 SECTION 1.
+Resolution No. 3725 is hereby amended as follows:

+119

+120 A. In Section 1.D., strike "and locality" and in Section 1 insert the following: E. For

+121 contracts under a PLA with projected construction labor costs at or above \$5 million, the Port

+122 123 shall establish Priority Hire goals.

+124 B. In Section II.C.2., strike "locality hiring and" and in Section II insert the following: D. For

+125 contracts under a PLA with projected construction labor costs at or above \$5 million, the Port

+126 shall establish Priority Hire goals.

+127 , -

+128 C. In Section III.B.2., strike "locality hiring and" and in Section III.B. insert the following: 3.

+129 For contracts under a PLA with projected construction labor costs at or above \$5 million, the

+130 Port shall establish Priority Hire goals.

+131

+132 SECTION 2.
+A Priority Hire Policy Directive is hereby established as shown in Exhibit A, attached.

+133 SECTION 2.
+The Policy Directive contained in Exhibit A and attached to this resolution shall be

+134 135 SECTION 3.
+The Policy Directive contained in Exhibit A and attached to this resolution shall be labeled and catalogued as appropriate, together with other Commission Policy Directives, and

+136 shall be made readily available for use by Port staff and members of the public as a governance

+137 document of the Port of Seattle.

+138

+139

+140 ADOPTED by the Port Commission of the Port of Seattle at a duly noticed meeting thereof, held

+141 this day of, 2017, and duly authenticated in open session by the signatures of

+142 the Commissioners voting in favor thereof and the seal of the Commission.

+143

+144 Tana Allera

+145 Tom Albro

+146 Stephanie Bowman

+147 John Creighton

+148 Fred Felleman

+149 Courtney Gregoire